-Associate Memberships: Department of Urological Sciences, Vancouver Prostate Center
+Associate Memberships: Department of Urologic Sciences, Vancouver Prostate Centre

 B.A.Sc (UBC), M.Sc.
 (MIT Media Laboratory), Ph.D.
 (MIT Electrical Engineering)